home-assistant/home-assistant.io/source/_integrations/romy.markdown

 - `stop`
 - `return_to_base`

-## Sensors

-Currently supported sensors are:

-- battery level
-- wifi rssi level
-- dustbin level
-- docked
-- dustbin present
-- watertank present
-- watertank empty

 ## Troubleshooting

-### local HTTP interface password
+### Local HTTP interface password

-You have to enable the local interface first with a password, this is printed as QR Code on a label directly under the dustbin inside the robot.
+You have to enable the local interface first with a password.
+This is printed as QR Code on a label directly under the dust bin inside the robot.

 ### ROMY robot interface protocol